UH-StudentServices/mece-php/README.md

 # MECE PHP Library
-Offers an PHP library for preparing an message for University of Helsinki Message Center.
+Offers an PHP library for preparing an message for Message Center (MECE) maintained by Center for Information Technology (University of Helsinki).

 License: [GPLv3](LICENSE.txt)